Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. Na portálu přejděte k centru IoT propojenému s vaší službou zřizování a klikněte na kartu **zařízení IoT** .
-Po úspěšném zřízení simulovaného zařízení X. 509 do centra se jeho ID zařízení zobrazí v okně **zařízení IoT** se *stavem* **povoleno**.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Možná budete muset nahoře kliknout na tlačítko **Aktualizovat**.

     ![Zařízení je zaregistrované u centra IoT](./media/quick-create-simulated-device/hub-registration.png)